 Ekvn-Yefolecv (ee-gun yee-full-lee-juh) is an intentional ecovillage community of Indigenous Maskoke persons who, after 180 years of having been forcibly removed from traditional homelands - in what is commonly/colonially known as Alabama - have returned for the purpose of practicing linguistic, cultural and ecological sustainability.

 The Maskoke language is the gateway to our traditional cultural worldview, but with few speakers remaining, we are racing to revitalize it before it falls silent.

 Natural Building &

-Ekvn-Yefolecv is dedicated to coupling traditional Maskoke ecological worldview, which encompasses integrated systems design, with Western regenerative sustainability science.
+Ekvn-Yefolecv is dedicated to coupling traditional Maskoke ecological worldview, which encompasses integrated systems design, with Western scientific approaches to regenerative lifeways.

-Ekvn-Yefolecv maintains the belief that traditionally agrarian Indigenous societies need to fixate their contemporary lifeways on regenerative agriculture in order to prolong their languages.
+Ekvn-Yefolecv maintains that it is important for traditionally agrarian Indigenous societies to fixate their contemporary lifeways on regenerative agriculture in order to prolong their languages.

 “This is what I would call a Liberated Zone—inclusive of regenerative, cooperative economics, self-determination, and balanced perspective that the earth is sacred and money is instrumental, not the other way around.”